Vue Features Compatibility

 Feature support details

-Vue's v-model on components creates a two-way binding between parent and child.
-The child uses defineModel() (Vue 3.4+) to declare a model prop, and the parent binds it with v-model.
+Vue's v-model creates two-way bindings.
+On components, the child uses defineModel() (Vue 3.4+) to declare a model prop, and the parent binds it with v-model.
+On native <input> and <textarea> elements, v-model works just like standard Vue, including the .lazy, .trim, and .number modifiers.

 The example demonstrates: